 A reachable assertion issue was found in the USB EHCI emulation code of QEMU.
 It could occur while processing USB requests due to missing handling of DMA memory map failure.
 A malicious privileged user within the guest may abuse this flaw to send bogus USB requests and crash the QEMU process on the host, resulting in a denial of service.

-TensorFlow is an end-to-end open source platform for machine learning.
-An attacker can cause a denial of service by exploiting a `CHECK`-failure coming from the implementation of `tf.raw_ops.IRFFT`.
-The fix will be included in TensorFlow 2.5.0.
-We will also cherrypick this commit on TensorFlow 2.4.2, TensorFlow 2.3.3, TensorFlow 2.2.3 and TensorFlow 2.1.4, as these are also affected and still in supported range.
+TensorFlow is an open source platform for machine learning.
+In affected versions if `tf.summary.create_file_writer` is called with non-scalar arguments code crashes due to a `CHECK`-fail.
+The fix will be included in TensorFlow 2.7.0.
+We will also cherrypick this commit on TensorFlow 2.6.1, TensorFlow 2.5.2, and TensorFlow 2.4.4, as these are also affected and still in supported range.